connortarpey/sso-watcher/README.md

 # SSO Watcher

-Real-time detection of SSO / auth-provider login flows on a local network interface.
+Developed a real-time detection of SSO / auth-provider login flows on a local network interface.
 Parses TLS ClientHello SNI and DNS queries, matches them against a catalog of known authentication endpoints, correlates each event to a source device, and streams the result to a browser dashboard.